 RESULTS AND DISCUSSION:

 The results of the study are summarized in Tables 2 and 3.
 Table 2 outlines the prioritized constraints perceived by sheep farmers due to endoparasitic infections.
 The analysis revealed that unawareness of targeted selective treatment was the most critical constraint with a score of 419, followed by lack of knowledge on anthelmintic resistance (399) and unawareness of rotational anthelmintics (389).
-These findings are in accordance with the results of Sindhu et al., (2025), who reported that only 11.67 per cent of sheep farmers were aware of the Targeted Selective Anthelmintic Treatment (TST) technique and only 6.67 per cent were aware of anthelmintic resistance.
+These findings are in accordance with the results of Sindhu et al., (2025), who reported that only 11.67 per cent of sheep farmers were aware of the Targeted Selective Treatment (TST) technique and only 6.67 per cent were aware of anthelmintic resistance.
 Other significant health-related constraints included the low price offered for diseased animals and the difficulty in following the correct deworming schedule.
 These findings indicate a significant knowledge gap regarding scientific deworming practices among sheep farmers, which could result in higher susceptibility to parasitic infections and increased economic losses.

 Marketing-related constraints were also reported as a major challenge by the respondents.
 The most critical marketing issues included the high cost of transportation due to the greater distance to markets and the lack of organized marketing channels, both of which reduce farmers’ profit margins.
 These findings are consistent with the results of Seetha et al., (2021), who reported that unremunerative prices for animals and the high cost of transportation were the foremost marketing constraints faced by sheep farmers.
 Further, the study observed that dependence on middlemen was a common practice among farmers, primarily because of their limited access to organized markets.
 This dependency often results in price exploitation, as middlemen tend to offer rates much lower than the prevailing market prices (Ravikumar and Kumaravel, 2017; Seetha et al., 2021).
 Singh et al., (2018) also emphasized that the absence of a proper marketing facility is the key constraint affecting the marketing of small ruminants.